 \subsection{Optimal optimistic protocol: combine the pieces}

-In this section we combine the pieces of our optimal optimistic byzantine agreement protocol.
-In a high level, parties first optimistically try the synchronous protocol (of section~\ref{sub:algSynch}), then invoke \emph{help\&tryHalting} and continue to the asynchronous fallback (of section~\ref{sub:algAsynch}) in case a decision has not been reached.
-A pseudocode is given in Algorithm~\ref{alg:optimistic} and an illustration appears in Figure~\ref{fig:optimistic}.
+At a high level, parties first optimistically try the synchronous protocol (of section~\ref{sub:algSynch}), then invoke \emph{help\&tryHalting} and continue to the asynchronous fallback (of section~\ref{sub:algAsynch}) in case a decision has not been reached.
+Pseudocode is given in Algorithm~\ref{alg:optimistic} and an illustration appears in Figure~\ref{fig:optimistic}.
 The parameters passed in Algorithm~\ref{alg:optimistic} synchronize the LBV sequence numbers across the different parts of the protocol.

-One of the biggest challenges in designing an agreement protocol as a combination of other protocols is to make sure that safety is always preserved a crossed them, meaning that parties must never decide differently even if they decide in different parts of the protocol.
+One of the biggest challenges in designing an agreement protocol as a combination of other protocols is to make sure safety is preserved across them.
+Meaning that parties must never decide differently even if they decide in different parts of the protocol.
 In our protocol, however, this is inherently not a concern.
-Since both parts use the linear LBV as a building block, we get safety for free -- if we look on an execution of our protocol in retrospect and ignore all LBVs that were not elected in the asynchronous part, then the LBV instances in the synchronous part together with the elected ones in the asynchronous part form a sequential composition, which satisfies the Agreement property.
+Since both parts use LBV as a building block, we get safety for free.
+That is, if we look at an execution of our protocol in retrospect, i.e, ignore all LBVs that were not elected in the asynchronous part.
+Then the LBV instances in the synchronous part together with the elected ones in the asynchronous part form a sequential composition, which satisfies the Agreement property.

 On the other hand, satisfying termination without sacrificing optimal adaptive complexity is a non-trivial challenge.
 Parties start the protocol by optimistically trying the synchronous part, but unfortunately, at the end of the synchronous part they cannot distinguish between the case in which the communication was indeed synchronous and all honest parties decided and the case in which some honest parties did not decide due to asynchrony.
-Moreover, honest parties cannot distinguish between honest parties that did not decide and thus wish to continue to the asynchronous fallback part and byzantine parties that want to move to the fallback part in order to increase the communication cost.
+Moreover, honest parties cannot distinguish between honest parties that did not decide and thus wish to continue to the asynchronous fallback part and Byzantine parties that want to move to the fallback part to increase the communication cost.

-To this end, we implement the \emph{help\&tryHalting} procedure, which stops honest parties from moving to the fallback part in synchronous runs, with a communication cost of $O(ft)$ words.
+To this end, we implement the \emph{help\&tryHalting} procedure, which stops honest parties from moving to the fallback part in synchronous runs.
+The communication cost of \emph{help\&tryHalting} is $O(ft)$.
 The idea is to help parties learn the decision value and move to the fallback part only when the number of help request indicates that the run is asynchronous.